 1. Aim of the exam is different, so comprehensive exams are different.

 The aim of a final exam for a single course is to determine your mastery of the academic material presented during that course, over a short period of time, generally a semester (about 14 weeks here in the United States.)

 The aim of a comprehensive exam is to determine whether you are safe to do your job.
 All of the questions are written to determine whether you can apply your knowledge and skills safely.
 You won’t find many—if any—simple a simple recall of facts on a comprehensive, career-critical exam.

 This is probably the biggest killer.

 In most college courses, if you read the textbook and other assigned readings, completed your assignments, and attended the classes, you’d probably pass the final exam.
 Even if you blew off some stuff, you could go back and pick up what you missed.
 Not so with a comprehensive, career-critical exam.

+Because they cover a wider scope, comprehensive exams are different.
 Beware that on a comprehensive exam, everything you’ve ever learned—or should have learned— in multiple courses over multiple years is “fair game.”
 Take a look at the Detailed Content Outline and see other blog posts for more on what you can expect content-wise.